 In a Texas premises liability case, the duty a property owner owes to an injured person depends on the legal status of that person at the time of the injury.
 The following are the three categories in Texas:

-- Invitee - Someone who has the express or implied permission to be on the property, such as business patrons, employees on duty and individuals in a private home.
-The property owner owes a legal duty to exercise reasonable care to protect invitees against danger from a condition on the premises that creates an unreasonable risk of harm which the owner knew, or through reasonable care, would discover.
+- Invitee – Someone who has the express or implied permission to be on the property, such as business patrons, employees on duty, and individuals in a private home.
+The property owner owes a legal duty to exercise reasonable care to protect invitees against danger from a condition on the premises that creates an unreasonable risk of harm that the owner knew, or through reasonable care, would discover.

-- Licensee - Someone who has the express or implied permission to enter the property, but is coming onto the property for their own purposes.
-Examples include social guests, door-to-door salesman or a neighbor who came to borrow tools.
+- Licensee – Someone who has the express or implied permission to enter the property, but is coming onto the property for their own purposes.
+Examples include social guests, door-to-door salesmen, or a neighbor who came to borrow tools.
 The property owner owes a licensee a duty to warn and make safe the dangerous condition that created an unreasonable risk of harm if: (1) the property owner had actual knowledge of the condition and (2) the licensee did not have actual knowledge of the condition

 - Trespasser – Someone who is not authorized to be on the property.
 Under Texas law, the only duty that a landowner owes to a trespasser is not to intentionally injure that person or to act with “gross negligence.”